oliver-thiel/Gebeta/README.md

 - **turns**: The accumulated number of player moves, e.g. on level 1, Player A can make 6 different moves.
 - **level**: The level number
 - **games**: The accumulated number of finished games.
-- **agency**: The agency measure is the proportion of turns for which the player to move has more than one legal move (Bowie & Graven, 2024, p.
+- **agency**: The agency measure is the proportion of turns for which the player to move has more than one legal move (Todd et al., 2025, p.
 6).
 - **Awins**: The accumulated number of games won by Player A.
 - **Bwins**: The accumulated number of games won by Player B.
 - **draws**: The accumulated number of games that end in a draw.